davetimmins/Randomer/README.md

  - Enter the number of features to create (between 1 and 1000)
  - Only attribute fields that are required and are editable will be auto populated (with random data)

- Note that only point feature classes ar ecurrently supported.
+Note that only point feature classes are currently supported.

 This is a very basic example whose primary use is to quickly generate dummy data for testing purposes.
 Feel free to contribute if you are feeling that way inclined.